 The House of Commons has read letting agent fees their last rites!
 This afternoon MPs voted to approve the final version of the Tenant Fees Bill signed off last week by the House of Lords.

 From 1 June, private renters moving home will no longer have to pay fees to start a new tenancy in England.
 Agents will only be able to ask for rent, and refundable holding and security deposits (capped at 1 week’s rent and 5 weeks’ rent respectively).
-The only exemptions are fees to cover the cost of lost keys or late rent payments.Read more
+The only exemptions are fees to cover the cost of lost keys, late rent payments, changing the name on a tenancy or ending a tenancy early.Read more

 The letting fees ban has inched closer to being law.
 Yesterday a Grand Committee of the House of Lords went through most of the Tenant Fees Bill, line by line.
 There are still potential loopholes that could leave tenants vulnerable to exploitation.